-Ever since we featured Paris-based tableware shop Madame de la Maison on Remodelista a few weeks ago (see: Vintage French Style You Can Rent), we’ve been smitten with Ajiri Aki, the style maven and collectress behind the shop, who scours the best flea markets in France for vintage Limoges and styles the most beautiful table we’ve seen in a long while.
+Ever since we featured Paris-based tableware shop Madame de la Maison on Remodelista a while back (see: Vintage French Style You Can Rent), we’ve been smitten with Ajiri Aki, the style maven and collectress behind the shop, who scours the best flea markets in France for vintage Limoges and styles the most beautiful table we’ve seen in a long while.
 When we heard that Aki was hosting a holiday dinner party for a small circle of French and expat friends, we asked for a behind-the-scenes look—and her tips for throwing a festive but sophisticated winter fête, Parisian style.

 The setting?
 The Haussmannian apartment of Frank Barron, the baker behind Cakeboy Paris and an expat friend of Aki’s.
 “I love how Frank considers himself an amateur baker even though he whips together the most gorgeous cakes weekly,” she says.
 “I also consider myself an amateur hostess, yet that doesn’t stop me from messily throwing together gatherings chez moi.
 We make our own rules while adding a dash of decorum, style, and joy.
 We love beautiful things and we also love making people feel welcome.
 In that spirit, we decided to co-host a little holiday apero for friends.”